ainetwork-ai/ain-adk-providers/examples/workspace-agent/README.md

 ## Features

-- **Multi-Model Support:** Integrates both Azure OpenAI and Google Gemini models.
 - **Tool Integration (MCP):** Includes a Model Context Protocol (MCP) module to connect with external tools.
 This example is configured to allow the agent to search and retrieve information from Notion and Slack.
-- **In-Memory State:** Uses an in-memory module to manage the agent's state and conversation history.
+- **MongoDB State:** Uses MongoDB memory module to manage the agent's state and conversation history.
 - **Extensible:** The example shows how to add different modules (Models, MCP, Memory) and can be easily extended to include more tools or functionalities.

 ## How to Run